Is a Slip and Fall Settlement Taxable?

 You may have to pay IRS taxes on certain portions of your settlement, so it’s crucial to speak to an accountant about your tax benefits and ensure proper reporting of any expenses.

-Tax Treatment of Medical Expenses in a Settlement
+Are Medical Expenses in a Slip and Fall Settlement Taxable?

 Payments for medical expenses are not taxable income as long as they were not previously deducted in another year’s tax return.
 For example, if you were in a slip and fall accident two years ago and have deducted your medical bills on your tax documents for both those years, you may have to pay taxes on this portion of your settlement.

-Taxes on Emotional Distress and Mental Anguish in Slip and Fall Cases
+Are Emotional Distress Damages in a Slip and Fall Settlement Taxable?

 Are Punitive Damages Taxable in Illinois?